1. Introduction

 4.3.
 Procedure

-For the dual task (Fig.8A), the subjects were required to memorize seven Chinese characters in anticipation of a recognition test at the end of the trial.
+For the dual task (Fig. 9A), the subjects were required to memorize seven Chinese characters in anticipation of a recognition test at the end of the trial.
 Each trial began with a white fixation point for a random duration from 400 to 600 ms, followed by seven white Chinese characters that required memorization for 2000 ms. After a jittered 800-1200 ms fixation point, participants performed a Stroop task in which the color of the words were identified as quickly as possible by pressing the corresponding button (“F” with the left index finger, “D” with the left middle finger, “J” with the right index finger, and “K” with the right middle finger), while attempting to ignore the task-irrelevant semantic meaning.
 The display for the words remained on the screen until a response was made.
 After the Stroop task, a fixation point was randomly presented for 400-600 ms, and terminated by the appearance of a probe character, to which the subject had to determine if the character was part of their memorized list of items.
 During 50% of the trials, the probe letter was included as part of the memorized set.
-Participants were asked to answer by pressing one of two response buttons (“S” with the left ring finger and “L” with the left ring finger).
+Participants were asked to answer by pressing one of two response buttons (“S” with the left ring finger and “L” with the right ring finger).
 All response buttons in this experiment were counterbalanced across subjects.
 After a response was given, the intertrial interval was randomized between 600 and 1000 ms until the onset of the next trial.
-For the single task (Fig.8B), subjects were only required to complete the individual Stroop task.
+For the single task (Fig. 9B), subjects were only required to complete the individual Stroop task.
 Each block alternated between single and dual tasks in an ABAB fashion, and the task type in the first block was counterbalanced across participants.
+The subjects first performed practice blocks of 144 trials.
 Participants were permitted to participate in the formal experiment when their average error rate was below 15%.
 The formal experiment included six blocks, totaling 144 trials, with an equal distribution of 50% congruent and 50% incongruent trials presented randomly in each block.
 The entire experiment lasted for around 30 minutes.

 Schematic illustration of experimental trial structures and stimuli types.
 (A) Dual-task structure, (B) Single-task structure, (C) Representative stimuli for congruent and incongruent conditions.